What We Do

 OHT can develop homes for rent or for purchase through new construction, acquisition or donation.
 The organization seeks to innovate beyond the typical affordable housing model by prioritizing projects which generate affordable housing and support open space, access to food production and other holistic community values.

-These priorities demonstrated in both the Dundee Hill project and the Chimacum Commons project whereby the housing will be clustered and the open space preserved or used for food production.
+These priorities are demonstrated in both the Dundee Hill project and the Chimacum Commons project whereby the housing will be clustered and the open space preserved or used for food production.

 Area Median Income

 The homes that OHT currently stewards are owned by folks who are, or were, below 80% of area median income (AMI) at the time of purchase.
-In Jefferson County, the AMI in 2024 was $88,300 and in Clallam, $93,900 for a household of four.

-Affordable housing organizations are typically confined by public funders to serve households earning 30% - 80% AMI.
 While there is considerable need for households earning below 80% AMI, there has long persisted a gap of need above 80% AMI where households do not qualify for state or federal support but are not earning enough to actually compete for market rate housing.

 The choice to serve those earning above 80% AMI is due to the clear need for more workforce housing, however public funders are still generally not willing to fund projects that serve higher AMI households.
 Supporting the greater workforce housing issue will then depend on OHT securing philanthropic partnerships that wish to see a broader coalition being served.